-Nurses key in helping new cancer patients overcome fearsFebruary 28th, 2012 in Cancer /
+Nurses key in helping new cancer patients overcome fearsFebruary 28, 2012 in Medicine & Health / Cancer

 Often faced with overwhelming anxiety, patients newly diagnosed with lung cancer can find themselves in distress, and new research recommends nurses play a key role in alleviating concerns, leading to a better quality of life for patients.